 - No gateways configured to use Symmetric NAT, which either block peer-to-peer connections, force the use of a relay server (i.e., TURN), or cause said relay to fail

-If that happens, WebRTC will attempt to connect via a relay server (i.e., TURN), which will result in either diminished connection quality or outright connection failure.
+If that happens, WebRTC will attempt to connect via a relay server (i.e., TURN), which will result in either poor connection quality or outright connection failure.

-- Establish a VPN connection between the client and Protect; or
+- Establish a VPN connection between the client device and Protect; or

 - Configure your router to a mode other than Symmetric NAT, such as Cone NAT.

-The UniFi OS Console hosting your UniFi Protect application will automatically detect and log Symmetric NAT on its side but will be unable to determine the NAT type on the clients’ side.
+The UniFi Console which has the UniFi Protect application installed will automatically detect and log Symmetric NAT on its side but will be unable to determine the NAT type on the clients’ side.

 If you suspect Symmetrical NAT on the console-side connection:

-- Establish an SSH connection to your UniFi OS Console.
+- Establish an SSH connection to your UniFi Console.

 - Execute the following command: grep -Ri "symmetric" /srv/unifi-protect/logs